Skip to main content

 CBT-E

-CBT-E is a form of CBT.
+CBT-E is a type of CBT.
 It has been created specifically for eating disorders and their difficulties.
 For example, distorted thinking about shape and weight or perfectionism.

 Maudsley Anorexia Nervosa Treatment for Adults (MANTRA)